Take the challenge to win up to $200!

 We won't kid you, building a spacecraft, even a tiny one, forces you to learn a lot!
 Depending on your experience, you'll need to put in 2-3 hours per week to be successful.
 However, that investment will start you on the path of honing your spacecraft skills at BYU and applying them in the space industry.

-The challenge starts now!
+The competition takes place each fall semester.
 Find a teammate, register, and get started.
 The competition is fast paced, with lots to learn and do.
 Your work culminates when your femtosat flies atop a rocket at the end of the semester and you report what your data teaches you about the rocket’s flight!

 See the schedule tab.